nikogura/gomason/README.md

 2. Building binaries for the target OS/Arch.

-3. Personally signing the binaries thus built.
+3. Signing the binaries thus built.

-4. Actually publish those binaries and their signatures to the artifact repo of your choice.
+4. Publish those binaries, their signatures, and their checksums to the artifact repo of your choice.

 None of this is exactly rocket science, but I have done it enough times, in enough different ways, that it was finally time to say 'enough' and be done with it.